-UN says Myanmar Army Killed High Number of Muslims
+UN Says Myanmar Army Killed High Number of Muslims

 “We have heard many accounts from people from many different villages across northern Rakhine state.
 They point to a consistent, methodical pattern of actions resulting in gross human rights violations affecting hundreds of thousands of people,” Marzuki Darusman head of the UN fact-finding team said.

-“We have heard many accounts from people from many different villages across northern Rakhine state.
-They point to a consistent, methodical pattern of actions resulting in gross human rights violations affecting hundreds of thousands of people,” Darusman, a former Indonesian attorney general said in a statement.

-The team of three independent experts spent six days interviewing some of the 600,000 Rohingya from Myanmar’s northern Rakhine state who are in refugee camps near Cox’s Bazar.
+The team of three independent experts spent six days interviewing some of the 700,000 Rohingyas from Myanmar’s northern Rakhine state who are in refugee camps near Cox’s Bazar.
 An advance team of UN rights officers have been conducting comprehensive interviews for weeks, it said.

 “We are deeply disturbed at the end of this visit,” Darusman said.